 4. Write an engaging meta title and description

 The meta title is the most important information displayed on a search results page.
-As such, it should be engaging and include your main keyword.
-Try to keep it under 60 characters long, or else Google may not display it in full.
+As such, it should be engaging and include your target keyword.
+Try to keep it under 60 characters long, or Google may not display it in full.

 5. Optimize your images for web

-You should always include some images to spice up your content.
-They will help explain your content better and make it more visually appealing.
+You should always include some images in your content.
+They will help explain it better and make it more pleasant to the eye.

 These are the five golden rules of image optimization: